 There are many wonderful field guides available as books or apps – try your local bookstore or even library to get a hold of one.

 If you are still unsure after referring to a field guide, please leave the bird out.

 What if I don’t see many/any birds?

 Don’t worry, we still want to hear from you.
-We want all counts submitted, even if you didn’t see many birds.
+We want all counts submitted, even if you didn’t see many or any birds.
 This will be the best way for us to get a true representation of the birds around Australia.

 What if I hear a bird but don’t see it?

 If you can accurately ID the bird/s calling, you can include it in your count, even if you don’t see it.
 If you are unsure, leave it out.